 2. The College's policy complies with the federal rules and guidelines of the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment), as administered by the U.S. Department of Education.

 3. Confidential information is everything you know about a student that is not defined as "Directory Information" in the Catalogue and in The Compass.
 Confidential information may be released only with the written consent of the student whose record it is.
-In general, the information students release to third parties is most likely to be requested from the Registrar, the Dean of Students, the Office of Student Financial Assistance, or Business Services.
+In general, the information students release to third parties is most likely to be requested from the Registrar, the Dean of Students, the Office of Student Financial Assistance, or Division of Business and Enterprise Services.
 If in doubt, check with the appropriate administrators.

 4. In general the confidential material that you will handle will consist of national test scores, high school rank and grades, Cornell or transfer grades and credits, GPAs, citations and letters of unsatisfactory scholarship, unsatisfactory campus citizenship (disciplinary probation and suspension), financial irresponsibility (suspension for nonpayment), and comments from instructors or other counselors.